 Tomorrow will be dying.

-Humans as diurnal creatures
+Humans are primarily diurnal creatures

-If humans were really at home under the light of the moon and stars, they would go into the darkness happily and the midnight world would be visible just as it is to the vast numbers of nocturnal species on the Earth.
+If people were really at home under the light of the moon and stars, they would go into the darkness happily and the midnight world would be visible just as it is to the vast numbers of nocturnal species on the Earth.

 Instead, people are generally diurnal creatures, with eyes adapted to living in the sun's light.
 This is considered to be a basic evolutionary fact, even though most people don't think of themselves as diurnal beings any more than they think of themselves as primates, or mammals, or Earthlings.

 Yet, it's the only way to explain the light pollution that humans have done to the night.
 Ill-designed lighting has washed out the darkness of night and radically altered the light levels, and light rhythms, to which many forms of life, including mankind, have adapted.